 One of Mar's vocal coaches in Barcelona, Miguel Manzo, always says about her that Mar is "where an incredible voice and a huge persistence meet to shine."
 Before graduating from the Berklee College of Music, she received the Mili Bermejo Scholarship Award from the Voice Department for her contribution as a Latin Jazz artist, and the Professional Music Academic Excellence Award.

-Mar Fayos is currently working as a performer, composer and producer and collaborates in important projects with the Spanish producer Javier Limón, such as the recordings with Casita Limón and Sony Latin US, or the project Volando for Iberia Airlines, among others.
+Mar Fayos is member of Professional associations such as the BMI, Latin Grammy Academy, SoundExchange, Mujeres de la Industria de la Música and Associació de Músics de Jazz i Música Moderna de Catalunya.
+She is currently working as a performer, composer and producer and collaborates in important projects with the Spanish producer Javier Limón, such as the recordings with Casita Limón and Sony Latin US, or the project Volando for Iberia Airlines, among others.

-At the same time, she is focused on the production of her first EP of original music, consisting of a personal approach to Jazz fusion music with Latin and Mediterranean roots, and influences of the genres of Pop and Soul, while working in higher education music programs in both Berklee College and Bunker Hill Community College and performing actively with her successful band "Mar Fayos Project" and as part of other musical projects and endeavors.
+At the same time, Mar Fayos is focused on the production of her first album of original music, consisting of a personal approach to Jazz fusion music with Latin and Mediterranean roots, and influences of the genres of Pop and Soul, while working in higher education music programs in both Berklee College and Bunker Hill Community College and performing actively with her successful band "Mar Fayos Project" and as part of other musical projects and endeavors.

 Discovering Tony Bennett was the reason why she started to sing when she was three years old, and she is convinced that music is a powerful communication tool able to transform communities and change minds, and that, as Bennett sings, it is a “nice work if you can get it, and you can get it if you try.”

 "When you think nobody will catch your eye, Mar comes to make you change your mind!"